 KUMAT is GMAT based Entrance examination for MBA at Kathmandu University.
-KUMAT includes Verbal Reasoning, Quantitative Reasoning, and Writing for written exam after written exam they take an interview for the final section.
+KUMAT includes Verbal Reasoning, Quantitative Reasoning, and Writing for written exams.
+After the written exam, they take an interview for the final section.

-Students can go to different Institution for KUMAT preparation or they prepare themselves
+Students can go to different Institutions for KUMAT preparation, or they prepare themselves.

 MKSprep LMS Portal

-MKSprep LMS portal is IA based practice portal it guides students everything, how to study, from where should starts, time management, etc.
+MKSprep LMS portal is an IA-based practice portal it guides students on everything, how to study, where they should start, time management, etc.

-200 time-bound tests which are alike GMAT real tests help students to manage time and boost the concepts.
+200 time-bound tests which are alike GMAT real tests help students to manage time and boost their concepts.

-Recorded videos for every topic are there to guide you on the right path.
+Recorded videos for every topic guide you on the right path.

 5000 questions are more than enough for sure shot result in KUMAT